Last updated: November 19, 2023

 Note: From January 2021 onwards, the NDICI - Global Europe will merge several of the previous external financing instruments under the EU budget including the DCI and the off-budget EDF.
 The process described above applied also to DCI, but not to EDF, which was funded directly by the EU’s Member States.

-Additionally, every year, DG INTPA and EU delegations jointly prepare AAPs that program the funding and goals for each country and region.
+Additionally, every year, DG INTPA and EU delegations, part of the EEAS structure, jointly prepare AAPs that program the funding and goals for each country and region.
 AAPs are usually adopted by EC leadership during the summer following an agreement over the budget.

 The 'Codebook for Donor Profile Data' presents the methodology and data sources used in each section of our Donor Profiles.